-- Students have 30 minutes to prepare (60 minutes for team events)Students will be escorted from the prep room to the judging room. - Students will introduce themselves.
+- Students have 30 minutes to prepare (60 minutes for team events).
+Students will be escorted from the prep room to the judging room. - Students will introduce themselves.
 Once they sit down, they will have 15 minutes to present. - At the end of their presentation, students should ask you if you have any questions.
-If not then please prompt them with questions anyways.
-You should have some prepared before the start of the event. - They will close their presentation and shake your hand to leave.
+If not then please prompt them with questions as per the judge case study instructions, if applicable.
+You may want to prepare questions prior to the start of the event.

+Students will close their presentation and shake your hand to leave.
 At this point you will give no more than 10 minutes of feedback.
-Most of you will not need the full 10 minutes. - Please fill out the judging sheet based on how you believe that they performed.
+Most of you will not need the full 10 minutes.
+Please fill out the judging sheet based on how you believe that they performed.